graphqlcrud/spec/docs/concepts.md

 ## Variations

-Apart from reference implementation GraphQL CRUD provides different variations of the queries and mutations that can be used for different needs etc.
+Apart from reference implementation GraphQL CRUD provides different variations of the queries and mutations that can be used for different needs.

-## Extensions

-GraphQL CRUD provides various extensions for more advanced use cases like:

-- Querying Server Side Delta
-- Subscriptions filtering etc.